buranig/Master_thesis/README.md

-# ⚠️

-⚠️ To run anything, you must run ```bash setup.sh && colcon build && source install/setup.bash``` from the home directory. ⚠️

-# Collision Avoidance for Bumper Cars
+# ROS2 Collision Avoidance for Bumper Cars

+In this branch, the code from the ```master``` branch has been adapted as a ROS2 pacakge to perform collision-less multi-car control.

 ## Overview